So what exactly is bitcoin?

 What is Bitcoin?

 Bitcoin is a consensus network that enables a new payment system and a completely digital money.
 It is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.
 From a user perspective, Bitcoin is pretty much like cash for the Internet.
 Bitcoin can also be seen as the most prominent triple entry bookkeeping system in existence.
+You can learn more about Bitcoin and how it works from cryptocurrency courses.

 Who created Bitcoin?